Former All Blacks coach John Hart: Frontrowers and Ben Smith in the gun after Bledisloe Cup defeat

 "We lost the physical battle.
 We were on the back foot, they were on the front foot.

-"There was a lot of pressure on the props this week to carry the ball - it didn't happen they do have to have props carrying the ball saw Australian props carrying the ball but not ours.
+"There was a lot of pressure on the props this week to carry the ball - it didn't happen.
+They do have to have props carrying the ball, we saw Australian props carrying the ball but not ours.

 "Maybe we need to change in terms of (props) we start and finish with."